Grad Program Funding

 The Ministry of Education funds a Grad Program (GP) student per course they take, not as a ‘full program of studies’, which is the process for students in Grades K-9.
 This enables a GP student to take courses with a variety of schools (Distributed Learning, campus etc) and each school only applies for the funding that is associated with the courses the student is taking with them.

-Example: Sally signs to takes Math, Planning and Science with Heritage Christian Online School.
+Example: Sally signs up to takes Math, Planning and Science with Heritage Christian Online School.
 Once she is considered ACTIVE (completed 5% to 10% of the course as verified by her teacher), the teacher will post an ACTIVE DATE for that course in Encom.
 Once the student is active in a course, HCOS sends a request to the Ministry of Education for the funding they provide for those courses.
 Funding is not requested for a student until they are active.

 What sort of funding is provided to the parents for curriculum purchases?